apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties-Common.md

 ## Password Policy Settings

-The following  options are shared and apply when CAS is configured to integrate with account sources and authentication strategies that support password policy enforement and detection, given the provider's *configuration key*.
+The following  options are shared and apply when CAS is configured to integrate with account sources and authentication strategies that support password policy enforcement and detection, given the provider's *configuration key*.
 Note that certain setting may only be applicable if the underlying account source is LDAP and are only taken into account if the authentication strategy configured in CAS is able to honor and recognize them:

 ```properties
 # ${configurationKey}.type=GENERIC|AD|FreeIPA|EDirectory